 This review (Putnam et al, Q REv Biophys.
 2007 Aug; 40(3):191-285) is recommended for anyone interested in additional information on using SAXS in combination with crystallography and computational methods.

-Small angle scattering is a solution technique enabling the acquisition of low resolution structural …
+Small angle scattering is …

 Read More»